Quantifying mandibular positioning error and simulated temporomandibular joint-space changes in patient-specific occlusal splints: Method

 Rigid body transformations derived from motion analysis describe mandibular displacement, including both bone and teeth.
 Mandibular tooth positions obtained from motion capture were used as patient-specific therapeutic positions for occlusal splint design (Figure~\ref{fig:measuring}), ensuring physiologically attainable alignment.
 The splints were fabricated using 3D printing.
 Accuracy was evaluated by scanning plaster models with the splints in situ (Figure~\ref{fig:measuring}B).
 The resulting scans (Figure~\ref{fig:measuring}C) were registered to a common coordinate system using the surface of the maxillary plaster model.
 Registration of the mandible in the therapeutic position to the acquired data represents a measure of the error introduced by the occlusal splint.
-Scanning was repeated for seven positioning splints, enabling statistical analysis.
+The measurement procedure was repeated for each analysed physical splint specimen, enabling statistical analysis of the achieved mandibular poses.
 To prevent improper fitting of the mandibular teeth to the scanned occlusal splint surface (Figure~\ref{fig:measuring}D) from affecting the measurement statistics, the tolerance range was limited to 2~mm.